American Eskimo Dog

 Coat:

-2. Color: The most common and recognized color for American Eskimo Dogs is pure white.
-While white is the standard color, there can be variations in shading or cream-colored patches on some individuals.
-However, these variations are not considered desirable in the breed standard.
+- Color Most commonly well-known color used by American Eskimo Dogs is pure white.
+While white is the preferred color, there are variations in the shade or cream-colored patches on certain individuals.
+But, these differences are not thought to be desirable for the breed normal.

 Body: